the-yash/thanos_docker_and_plugin/README.md

 ./env_setup.sh
 ```

-Start the docker containers to see the metrics graphically
+Start the docker containers to see the metrics graphically (multiserver)
 ```
-docker-compose up -d
+docker-compose -f docker-compose-multiserver.yml up
 ```

 To compile the plugin